April 27, 2016 (Wednesday)

 - Was Tej There at All?
-The evidence only proves that Tej’s car and phone were in Healesvills; the video did not show whether Tej was driving the car.
+The evidence only proves that Tej’s car and phone were in Healesville; the video did not show whether Tej was driving the car.

 In the aftermath of his disappearance, even more questionable facts came to light.

-1) Tej has a close knit group of friends; friends who were very close to both Tej and his family and still maintain contact.
-None agreed that they had plans to meet Tej that day.
-In this case,
+1) Tej has a close-knit group of friends; friends who were very close to both Tej and his family and still maintain contact.
+None have come forward to say they had plans to meet Tej that day.
+In this case:

 - One of the friends is lying